zoomix/ionic_feeder/README.md

 * Resyncing doesnt reset previous day. (should clear anything up to that date.) (bug)
 * Move resync to model and do callbacks
 * Adding a bottle feeding doesnt update time between (bug)
+* Range slider messes up when sliding on s3.
+It looks like it's working and then aligns left and dies. (bug - fixed a while ago)
+* Predicted supplier doesnt predict when running with empty params. (bug)

 ##Used plugins